Noki2001/Software-Project-Management-Project/README.md

 3. Open <http://localhost:3000>, click on download model to download the required model initially

 4. Upload any document of your choice and click on Ingest data.
-Ingestion is fast
+Ingestion is fast (some example is puted in to the file , you can just click ingest data and ask question)

 5. Now run any query on your data.
 Data querying is slow and thus wait for sometime